Civil Procedure Fall 2019

 Students will be expected to have done the reading and viewed the online lecture each day.
 Every J.D. student is vulnerable to being called upon at random.
 If I am emailed by midnight the night before, however, you can "take a pass" and insure that you won't be called on that day.
-You can take only three passes total and only one in the last two weeks of class.
+You can take only three passes total and only one in the last three weeks of class.

 Grades will be assigned on the basis of the blind grading of the final, with the following exception: I reserve the right to raise particular J.D. students' grades by 1/3 (e.g. from B+ to A-) on the basis of exceptionally good class participation.
 The mandatory curve for the course can be found here.

 The class may not be taped without my permission.